 If school is to be canceled due to inclement weather conditions, the district will notify the area radio and television stations.
 Those cancellation reports will be broadcast several times between 6:00 a.m. and 7:00 a.m.
 Those radio stations are: KIRX, KRXL, KTUF, KLTE, KRES, and TV station KTVO.
-You will also be notified by our school messenger system and/or the textcaster system if you choose to receive the calls.
+You will also be notified by our school messenger system if you choose to receive the calls or texts.